 Goal number one when your client is giving a deposition is to do no harm.

-The backup to your client’s best recollection is to have your client fill out a claims index so you can have access to the exact same information as the insurance company.
-American Insurance Services Group (AISG) is the company our lawyers use but there are others that do the same thing for the same price.
+The backup to your client’s best recollection is to have your client fill out a claims index so you can have access to the same information as the insurance company.
+American Insurance Services Group (AISG) is the company our lawyers use, but there are others that do the same thing for the same price.
 For twenty-five dollars, you can get a full claims history for your client, putting the personal injury lawyer on par with the insurance company in terms of information about prior accidents and claims.

-It is also worthwhile for the lawyer to compare the information obtained from the client during the intake to his index form.
+It is also worthwhile for the lawyer to compare the information received from the client during the intake to his index form.
 If the client said this is his first accident and the claims report says he has had 5 previous car accidents where he has made claims, you know you have a problem.